Importing From Thailand For Your Business In Australia

 - Complete any other due diligence, and if you’re satisfied, sign a contract with them.

-Typical container costs — Shipping from Thailand to Australia
+Typical container costs — shipping from Thailand to Australia

 If you’re only purchasing a small quantity or your items aren’t too heavy or bulky, consider air freighting them back to Australia.
-If you’re buying larger quantities, you’ll probably have to use a shipping contain
+If you’re buying larger quantities, you’ll probably have to use a shipping container.

 The Sea Freight Calculator lists the cost of renting a full container from Thailand to Australia as approximately: